VirtualBrainLab/vbl-docs/source/about/vbl_manual.md

 | C# | PascalCase | PascalCase | _camelCase | PascalCase | camelCase |
 | Python | PascalCase | snake_case | snake_case | snake_case | snake_case |

 * **Static variables**: should start with the prefix `s_`
 * **Constants**: SCREAMING_SNAKE_CASE

 #### Best practices

 To make our code easily understandable we follow a few best practices in Unity development.
 We use **static instances**, **UnityEvents**, and a three-level **code hierarchy**.
 Best to get an in-person tutorial on these concepts.

 ### Deployment

 We deploy all of our tools to Windows desktop and WebGL, at a minimum.
-It's not hard to deploy to linux as well, MacOS is more complicated.
+It's not hard to deploy to Linux as well, MacOS is more complicated.
 Use [semantic versioning](https://semver.org/) to track releases.

 Releases are permanent.
 In addition, keep in mind that we have a responsibility to maintain released code.
 Once you release a v1.0.0 release, you are expected to maintain backward compatibility in future releases until you move to the next major version.

 ### Papers